tobyjamesthomas/TextJobs/README.md

 </p>

 1. Simply sign up with your name, phone number and the kinds of entry-level jobs you're looking for (e.g. retail, coffee shops, call centers).
-2. Recruiters post new jobs opportunities, indicating what kind of role it is, where and how to apply.
+2. Recruiters will post new jobs opportunities, indicating what kind of role it is, where and how to apply.
 3. If a job opportunity appears in your area and matches your interest, you will receive a text message about the position and how to apply!

 *Note: TextJobs only works in the Great Toronto Area for now.*